 There are two main IDEs in Julia, which are really plugins for Atom and VS Code.
 The plugin for Atom is called Juno; the plugin for VS Code is called Julia for VS Code.
 They’re both really good and have nice autocomplete options, but if you want debugger support in the IDE, you want Juno.
 If you’re like me, and you end up using two windows, one with your text editor and one with your Julia REPL, as your “IDE”, any text editor with autocomplete will do.

 I do not like it.
 Juno is single-window only so you can’t use multiple monitors, and thus you end up squinting at tiny windows of code hidden between all the outputs.
 Atom’s panes aren’t well-designed for this use-case.
-For me that means there are a million tiny frictions distracting me from writing code in Juno.
+I find there are a million tiny frictions distracting me from writing code in Juno.
 This is not to diss the excellent work that the creators of Juno have done.
 It is a good product; I'm just not in the aesthetic target market.

 If you love Juno and Atom, I recommend installing Juno from within atom